Artemis

 Laser system 1: Fastlite OPCPA

 System 1 is a 100kHz infrared laser system from Fastlite, producing >20W (200µJ) in 50fs pulses at 1700nm, and >5W in 60fs pulses at 3000nm.
-The system is based on Optical Parametric Chirped Pusle Amplification (OPCPA), pumped by a 225-W Yb:YAG thin-disk regenerative amplifier from Trumpf Scientific, based on an industrial micro-machining system.
+The system is based on Optical Parametric Chirped Pulse Amplification (OPCPA), pumped by a 225-W Yb:YAG thin-disk regenerative amplifier from Trumpf Scientific, based on an industrial micro-machining system.
 The OPCPA has two modes of output.
-One offers <50fs pulses at 1700nm and <60fs pulses 3000nm, and the other offers broader tuning ranges (1,430 to 1,850nm and 2,330 to 3,680nm) but slightly longer pulses (80 to 180fs).
+One offers <50fs pulses at 1700nm and <60fs pulses at 3000nm, and the other offers broader tuning ranges (1,430 to 1,850nm and 2,330 to 3,680nm) but slightly longer pulses (80 to 180fs).

 The system also has a multi-pass Herriott cell to generate short pulses at 1030nm to be used for high-harmonic generation (HHG).
-Alternatively, the infrared can be split and a portion used for HHG whilst the rest is used for the optical pump.
+Alternatively, the 1700 nm infrared can be split and a portion used for HHG whilst the rest is used for the optical pump.

 Laser system 2: Light Conversion system

 System 2 is a 100kHz laser system from Light Conversion.
 It consists of three optically synchronised Yb:KGW lasers (Light Conversion Carbides) using a common oscillator.
-One 200W Carbide laser is used to drive a hollow core fibre (FewCycle) to generate >150W of <50fs, 1030nm light which is used for high-harmonicgeneration.
+One 200W Carbide laser is used to drive a hollow core fibre (FewCycle) to generate >150W of <50fs, 1030nm light which is used for high-harmonic generation.
 A second 200W Carbide is used to drive one of two Orpheus optical parametric amplifiers to produce short pulses which are continuously tuneable from 235nm to 10 microns.
 A third 80W Carbide laser will be post-compressed or used for frequency mixing.

 High harmonic light sources